omphteliba/php5-akismet/README.markdown

 # Installation

-Once you have cloned the repo (see Download, above) copy the file at src/main/php/net/achingbrain/Akismet.class.php to somewhere accessible to your scripts.
+Once you have cloned the repo (see Download, above) copy the file at src/main/php/net/omphteliba/Akismet.class.php to somewhere accessible to your scripts.
 Use include or a derivative to import it into your script.

-Alternatively if you are running a version of PHP greater than 5.3, grab the [phar file](http://achingbrain.github.com/maven-repo/releases/net/achingbrain/php5-akismet/0.5/php5-akismet-0.5.phar) and use the following code:

-	<?php
-		include 'phar:///path/to/php5-akismet-0.5.phar/net/achingbrain/Akismet.class.php';
-	?>

 # Documentation